High-Protein Kodiak Pancake Recipe

 - Mix the pancake mix, protein powder, and Greek yogurt in a medium bowl before slowly stirring in the water.
 Note: you may need more or less water if you use a different protein powder.
 The batter should be somewhat viscous, not too runny.

 - Heat a pan or griddle to medium-high heat and coat with non-stick cooking spray or a small amount of butter or oil to prevent the batter from sticking.
 You may need to play with your cooktop or stovetop to find the ideal temperature setting.
-Too low and the pancakes won’t bubble, too high and they’ll blacken.
+Too low and the pancakes won’t bubble; too high and they’ll blacken.

 - Slowly pour 1/4 cup of batter onto the hot surface.
-The slower the better because this will make a thicker, fluffier pancake.
+The slower, the better because this will make a thicker, fluffier pancake.
 Pour into the center of the circle to make it symmetrical.

-- Top pancakes with a small amount of butter (optional) and maple syrup or agave syrup.
+- Top pancakes with some butter (optional) and maple or agave syrup.
 For this recipe, I recommend about 1 tbsp of syrup per 2 pancakes.

 - 347 calories